HL7/fhir-pdmp/input/pagecontent/submission-options.md

 **Submission endpoint and parameters**

-The request message is submitted using  HTTP POST to the PDMP Responder using the standard FHIR $process-message operation...
+The request message is <mark> submitted using HTTP POST </mark> to the PDMP Responder using the standard FHIR $process-message operation...
   - URL: [base]/$process-message
   - Details from the base FHIR specification are [here](https://www.hl7.org/fhir/operation-messageheader-process-message.html).